 Ranken's Building Systems Engineering Technology program provides instruction in a wide range of overall system design, as well as in the selection and application of mechanical, electrical and piping equipment.
 Students use mechanical engineering principles to produce working drawings of electrical, heating, ventilation and air conditioning, as well as plumbing and fire protection systems for large scale commercial buildings.
-Also included are analyzing prints, using spreadsheets for cost estimating, preparing 3D scale and computer aided design (CAD) models and mechanical/electrical/plumbing (MEP) plans for heating, ventilation and air conditioning (HVAC), electrical and plumbing using AutoCAD° and Autodesk° Revit° MEP software.
+Also included are analyzing prints, using spreadsheets for cost estimating, preparing 3D scale and computer aided design (CAD) models and mechanical/ electrical/plumbing (MEP) plans for heating, ventilation and air conditioning (HVAC), electrical and plumbing using AutoCAD[®] and Autodesk[®] Revit[®] MEP software.
+Upon completion of this program, students will be able to:

-- Design and implement mechanical, electrical and piping systems within a given structure. - Design and layout mechanical, electrical and plumbing building systems within client parameters and specifications. - Analyze blueprints and other documentation to prepare takeoff-to-build material lists.
+- Design and implement mechanical, electrical and piping systems within a given structure. - Design and layout mechanical, electrical and plumbing building systems within client parameters and specifications. - Analyze blueprints and other documentation to prepare take-off-to-build material lists.